JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

    * Fix any failed checks (`[x]`).
 You can find problem descriptions and potential solutions after the `*` symbol.
    * Check the warnings (`[!]`) and successful messages (`[v]`).
 They may contain useful notes and tips, as well.

+   > You may ignore KDoctor's warnings regarding the CocoaPods installation.
+You won't use them in your first project.
+   >
+   {type="tip"}

 ## Possible issues and solutions